 The financial eligibility factors are:

-NOTE: Any transfer of assets (income and resources) for less than fair market value in a five-year period prior to applying for Medical Assistance Long Term Care could affect eligibility for payment of long term care services..
+NOTE: Any transfer of assets (income and resources) for less than fair market value in a 5-year period prior to applying for Medicaid long-term care services could affect eligibility.
 See additional information under "Transfer of Assets" below.